-The first is to understand at the molecular level how zinc works under disease conditions,
+The first is to understand at the molecular level how zinc works under disease conditions, the cellular pathways responsive to zinc supplementation that determines clinical outcomes, and the host gene expression signatures that change on zinc supplementation and can predict clinical outcomes.

 Neonates have underdeveloped innate immune responses that include decreased cytokine production, and reduced neutrophil and DC functions.
 It is now being recognized that the compensatory anti-inflammatory responses in children may be one of the key contributors to the pathobiology of pediatric sepsis.
 Therefore, understanding the molecular details behind the altered balance between the inflammatory and anti-inflammatory response in neonatal sepsis is essential to improve clinical outcomes.
-The team is studying the changes in frequencies and numbers of different immune cells and their intracellular zinc levels at enrolment, 48-72 hours post enrolment, and discharge between zinc/placebo supplemented the groups.
-Immunophenotyping has been done in realtime for neutrophil and eosinophil subsets with their intracellular zinc levels on 315 enrolled infants.
+The team is studying the changes in frequencies and numbers of different immune cells and their intracellular zinc levels at enrolment, 48-72 hours post enrolment, and discharge between the zinc/placebo supplemented groups.
+Immunophenotyping has been done in real-time for neutrophil and eosinophil subsets with their intracellular zinc levels on 315 enrolled infants.
 The other subsets are being evaluated in the PBMCs in batches.

 Higher frequencies of total neutrophils (largely driven by the mature neutrophils) at enrolment were observed.
-This is corroborated by the values of absolute neutrophil counts and the percentageofpolymorphonuclearcellsobtained from the TLC data.
+This is corroborated by the values of absolute neutrophil counts and the percentage of polymorphonuclear cells obtained from the TLC data.
 Similarly, higher frequencies of monocytes and lower frequencies of T cells were observed at enrolment.
 This is consistent with what has been reported for sepsis where monocyte and neutrophil counts increase in response to infections and specifically CD4 T cell loss has been seen in septic patients of all ages.
 A significant difference in the intracellular zinc levels is seen between the recovered and not recovered infants.
 Infants in the "not recovered" group show higher zinc levels in neutrophils and eosinophils.